Luo Xin (footballer, born 2000)

-Luo Xin (罗新; born 27 January 2000) is a Chinese footballer who plays as a defender for Shijiazhuang Gongfu, on loan from Chengdu Rongcheng.
+Luo Xin (罗新; born 27 January 2000) is a Chinese footballer who plays as a defender.

 Club career

 In 2019, Luo signed for third tier Belgian side Tubize for the 2019–20 Belgian First Amateur Division campaign.
 He would make his debut in a league game on 31 August 2019 against Sint-Eloois-Winkel in a 0-0 draw.
 Before the 2020 season, he signed for Chengdu Rongcheng in the Chinese second division.
 On 12 September 2020, he debuted for Chengdu Rongcheng in a league game during a 3-2 win over Beijing Renhe.

 In 2021, Luo was sent on loan to Chinese third division club Sichuan Minzu.
 This was followed by another loan, this time to a second tier club Shijiazhuang Gongfu for 2022 league campaign.